 *Sealed Concrete (shiny, will not readily absorb water).

 *Concrete covered with old mastic or flooring adhesive (estimate %)

 greasy, stained or potentially contaminated .

 *Other (please specify)

-DEMOLITION: If this area is covered with an existing flooring or paint that may not be usable with one of our ESD flooring options do you wish United to remove the old flooring or will this be handled in house by you (the client)?
-If United will be responsible for demolition will you (the client) be responsible for the disposal and dumpster fees?
+DEMOLITION: If this area is covered with an existing flooring or paint that is not usable with one of our ESD flooring options do you wish United to remove the old flooring or will this be handled in house by the client?
+Note: Client is responsible for all disposal cost and dumpster fees.

 SITE CONDITIONS: Are the following items functional?